jaredpar/jaredpar.github.io/_posts/2008-10-24-redefining-success.md

 ---
 layout: post
 ---
-Spent about an hour debugging a bit of code today.??
-I was attempting to read data from a particular source and kept getting back failure codes.??
+Spent about an hour debugging a bit of code today.
+I was attempting to read data from a particular source and kept getting back failure codes.
 After some debugging I discovered the data didn't actually exist in the source I was reading from.

-This put me back to investigating where I wrote the data out.??
+This put me back to investigating where I wrote the data out.
 Restarted the scenario and verified that I actually called the data writing API and that it succeeded.

-Now what???
-Well the data clearly wasn't there so I concluded the data writing must be failing in some odd way.??
+Now what' Well the data clearly wasn't there so I concluded the data writing must be failing in some odd way.
 I eventually found the data writing code and was horrified to find the following definition.